 Adobo is the unofficial national dish of the Philippines.

 Here Spain meets China in the kitchen!
-In fact "Adobo" in Spanish means to "marinate".
+In fact "Adobo" comes from the Spanish word to "marinate".

-Chicken Adobo is braised in oil, vinegar, soy sauce, garlic, herbs and spices.
+Pork Adobo is then braised in oil, vinegar, soy sauce, garlic, herbs and spices.
 The flavorful sauce calls for a medium red wine with good acidity: a fruity wine, with some residual sugar to fight the hot spices and low alcohol to not to overpower the dish.

-White meat also pairs well with rosé wines and bubbles.
+Pork meat also pairs well with white wines, rosé and bubbles.

 Make it a habit to eat and drink local.
 Expand your skills to understand the passion that wine communicates.
 Explore the range of possibilities a grape can express through culture, terroir, and climate.

 Food and wine pairing is highly dependent on both the taste components in the food and the taste components in the wine.

 Cards of Wine is an independent web site.
 Help us to be better.